kevinveenbirkenbach/cymais/roles/docker-keycloak/README.md

 - Support for running behind a reverse proxy (e.g., NGINX).
 - Automatic creation and management of Docker Compose files.

-## Requirements 📋
-- Docker and Docker Compose must be installed on the target system.
-- A working NGINX proxy for forwarding requests to Keycloak (optional).

-## Tasks 🛠️

-The role performs the following main tasks:

-1. **Include database and proxy configuration files:**
-   - Integration of a PostgreSQL database.
-   - Setup of a reverse proxy for the domain.

-2. **Generate `docker-compose.yml`:**
-   - Automatically generate the Docker Compose file based on templates and variables.

-3. **Start Docker containers:**
-   - The role launches the Keycloak project using Docker Compose.

 ## More Information 📚

 For more details about Keycloak, check out: